-Rhetorical extension of “others” about terrorism appeals to grievances on insecurity, signaling the only savior, the AKP.
-The campaign’s repertoire is likely to frame people-centrism in the division between fear and hope; therefore, the struggle against terrorism is overly associated with the party.
-Messages on reforms, legal regulations, and democratic acts remain as promises to eliminate “threats” that underline the capacity to engendering confidence (Erdoğan, October 17, 2015).
-The second (November) election demonstrates contextual impact; as the terror acts increased approaching November, we observed more intense blaming discourse on insecurity.

-“To criticize the government and state institutions, some groups under the name of opposition are trying to legitimize supporting terrorist organizations and political organizations under the guidance of separatists.
-Several media institutions, academicians, and politicians have dropped everything, and they have been transformed into propaganda machines of the terrorist organization” (Erdoğan, October 19, 2015)
+The rhetorical extension of ‘others’ to terrorism appeals and grievances on insecurity signals that the only saviour is the AKP.
+The campaign is likely to frame people-centrism in the division between fear and hope; therefore, the struggle against terrorism is overly associated with the party.
+Messages on reforms, legal regulations, and democratic acts remain as promises to eliminate ‘threats’ that underline the capacity to engender confidence (Erdoğan, 17 October 2015).
+The second (November) election demonstrates contextual impact; as the terror acts increased approaching November, we observed the use of more intense blaming discourses on insecurity: ‘To criticize the government and state institutions, some groups under the name of opposition are trying to legitimize supporting terrorist organizations and political organizations under the guidance of separatists.
+Several media institutions, academicians, and politicians have dropped everything, and they have been transformed into propaganda machines of the terrorist organization’ (Erdoğan, 19 October 2015).

-Campaign speeches demonize “others” to persuade the audience; in such a case, the leaders depict the Gülen movement by claiming the existence of a collaboration with the “Armenian diaspora or lobby” that externalizes the group.
-At this moment, it facilitates socializing perceived threats that escalate the level of uncertainty by deepening hostility.
-It is not only related to the Gülen movement; the campaign involves demonization that highlights the threatening existence of the out-group members.
-The speeches simultaneously resonate with Gezi protestors or LGBTI associations, linking to an imagined “coalition”.
-Statements narrates a fictional entity with specific values, orientations, and ideologies securitizing the groups.
-It transfers exclusionary and polarizing manifestation of the 2015 campaign appealing to securitization and uncertainties of lifestyle.

-“Pennsylvania, Kandil, Gezi, the Armenian diaspora, LGBT associations involved the opposition while claiming its nationalism and representing the old coalition of Turkey” (Davutoğlu, June 4, 2015)
+Campaign speeches demonize ‘others’ to persuade the audience; for example, the leaders depict the Gülen movement by claiming the existence of a collaboration with the ‘Armenian diaspora or lobby’ that externalizes the group.
+This facilitates socializing perceived threats that escalate the level of uncertainty by deepening hostility.
+This is not only related to the Gülen movement; the campaign also involves demonization that highlights the threat of the out-group members.
+The speeches simultaneously resonate with Gezi protestors or LGBTI associations, linking them in an imagined ‘coalition’.
+Statements narrate a fictional entity with specific values, orientations, and ideologies securitizing the groups.
+This transfers exclusionary and polarizing manifestations of the 2015 campaign appealing to securitization and uncertainties of lifestyle: ‘Pennsylvania, Kandil, Gezi, the Armenian diaspora, [and] LGBT associations involved the opposition while claiming its nationalism and representing the old coalition of Turkey’ (Davutoğlu, 4 June 2015).

-“In the last 13 years, they created obstacles constantly.
+In the last 13 years, they created obstacles constantly.
 They called me ‘dictator’.
-There is a common goal behind the Gezi protests, the 17-25 December coup, and the revival of terror.
+There is a common goal behind the Gezi protests, the 17–25 December coup, and the revival of terror.
 Now, there is also a parallel state-based structure.
 It has religion in its roots, but the trade in the midst of it.
 They all act with the separatist terror organization.
-They have no limit in malignancy” (Erdoğan, September 26, 2015).
+They have no limit to their malignancy.
+(Erdoğan, 26 September 2015)

-During the campaign, the opposition also pointedly remained at the center of perceived danger due to “governmental failures”.
-Strengthening anti-elitist discourse, the actors stimulate voters for the incapacity of the opposition by competitive tone.
-For instance, the leaders addressed the failure of establishing a coalition in the previous years.
-This reflects failure and non-willingness to serve for the people.
-Improvements on the foundation of barrages, bridges, and airports are subject to investigation to what extent the opposition restrained.
-That applies particularly to the party when incumbents rule the country through favorable activities.
-So, the populist language of the AKP drives competition in which statements on future-based incapacity of the opposition hold critique towards political elites.
+During the campaign, the opposition also pointedly remained at the centre of perceived danger due to ‘governmental failures’.
+Strengthening anti-elitist discourse, the speakers stimulate voters to focus on the incompetence of the opposition by using a competitive tone.
+For instance, the leaders addressed the inability to establish a coalition in previous years.
+This reflects failure and an unwillingness to serve the people.
+Improvements on the foundations of barrages, bridges, and airports are subject to investigation but were stalled by the opposition.
+This applies particularly to the party when incumbents rule the country through favourable activities.
+So, the populist language of the AKP drives competition through the use of statements highlighting the future inabilities of the opposition, which also serve to critique political elites.